AutoML-Grandmasters/Fourth-AutoML-Grand-Prix/README.md

 # [Team AutoML Grandmasters] Fourth AutoML Grand Prix Competition Write-Up

-See [here](https://www.kaggle.com/competitions/playground-series-s4e8/discussion/523656) for the detailed post competition write-up.
+See [here](https://www.kaggle.com/competitions/playground-series-s4e8/discussion/523656) for the detailed post-competition write-up.

-This repository additionally provides the used the code to run AutoGluon with the same settings as we did (`main.py`), the required requirements (`requirements.txt`), and an additional overview picture (`overview.jpg`).
+This repository additionally provides the used code to run AutoGluon with the same settings as we did (`main.py`), the required requirements (`requirements.txt`), and an additional overview picture (`overview.jpg`).

-Furthermore, `autogluon_distributed_example.py` contains an example on how to use the prototype of AutoGluon distributed (see [here](https://github.com/LennartPurucker/autogluon/tree/distributed_autogluon) for code).
+Furthermore, `autogluon_distributed_example.py` contains an example of how to use the AutoGluon distributed prototype (see [here](https://github.com/LennartPurucker/autogluon/tree/distributed_autogluon) for the code).
 Likewise `ag_post_hoc_ensembler.py` contains code for building a post hoc ensemble of an AutoGluon run and additional predictions or prediction probabilities.